-The service opened between the hours of 7am to 8pm (Monday -Thursday), 7am to 7pm on Friday and 8:30am to 3pm on a Saturday.
+The service opened between the hours of 7am to 8pm (Monday - Thursday), 7am to 7pm on Friday.
 The weekday opening hours of the service reflected the service's awareness that most patients would come to the service either before work, during lunchtime or after they had finished work.